-Transmission test stand
+Transmission test stand with dyno testing

 The transmission test stand is designed to simulate engine input speeds and vehicle loads for transmissions.
 The system can control the transmission’s input speed and output loads, allowing the operator to apply loads to the transmission as though it is in the vehicle.
 In order to facilitate proper transmission testing, a low-inertia motor is required so as to produce similar acceleration rates as seen with an engine.